open-stage/blender-dmx-web/content/docs/ArtNet.md

 When using an Art-Net source on the same computer, you have to make sure to start and enable Art-Net **first** in the BlenderDMX.

-If running two pieces of Art-Net based software is not working for you, then save yourself the trouble and the best is to use another computer for the sending.
+If running two pieces of Art-Net based software on one computer is not working for you, then save yourself the trouble and the best is to use another computer for the sending.

 ### BlenderDMX and QLCplus via Art-Net on the same computer